C1RCSAW/CustomFurniturePM/README.md

 ## License

-Sinatra-Furniture-Project-Management is released under the MIT License.
+CustomFurniturePM is released under the MIT License.
 Check LICENSE.md for more information.